CA Penal Code 203, 205 PC

 An experienced criminal defense attorney will interview you, review police records, conduct a thorough investigation, and provide you with the information you need.
 Also, a defense attorney can negotiate with the prosecutor for lessor charges.

-Getting arrested and charged with a crime is stressful, and you need an experienced criminal defense attorney to explain your rights, answer your questions, and make sure you get the best possible outcome.
+Getting arrested and charged with a crime is stressful, and you need an experienced Los Angeles Criminal Defense Lawyer to explain your rights, answer your questions, and make sure you get the best possible outcome.

 Need to consult an Attorney?
 Call Us: 310-274-6529